Dee Bradley Baker: Video games, more voice acting, and other projects

 In the video game world, Baker reprised his roles in Cartoon Network and Nickelodeon's multitude of show-related game releases.
+He provided the voice for Otto Von Fassenbottom, a German race car in the 2007 video game, Cars Mater-National Championship.
 He also voiced Gravemind in Halo 2 and Halo 3, and the title character Joe in the Viewtiful Joe series released from 2003 to 2005.
 He provided the creature sounds for the Spore video game which allows players to create and evolve their own creatures.
-At San Diego Comic-Con 2008's opening night, he was a featured performer at the Video Games Live concert, where he voiced characters from Gears of War and other series.
+At the 2008 San Diego Comic-Con opening night, he was a featured performer at the Video Games Live concert, where he voiced characters from Gears of War and other series.
 He provided voices for two Blizzard Entertainment characters – Murky, a baby murloc in Heroes of the Storm, and Hammond, a genetically engineered hamster in Overwatch.
+He voiced multiple characters from the De Blob series.
 He is also the voice of the Death in Dante's Inferno, released in 2010, and Atlas and P-body in Portal 2, released in 2011.
+He also voiced Reuben the pig in Minecraft: Story Mode in 2014.

 In 2014, Baker continued participating in American Dad, Gravity Falls, and a fourth season of The Legend of Korra.
 He voiced Dopey in the Disney XD series The 7D; and Fish, Wheels and Bucket in The Boxtrolls film, in which he was nominated for an Annie Award for voicing Fish.
 In the Lego Batman 3: Beyond Gotham video game, he voiced Brainiac.
 He voiced George Clooney and his dog in "The Animated Episode" of the TV Land series Hot in Cleveland.
 In 2020, he voiced the hero Leef in Rocket Arena.

 Baker has appeared on various panels at Comic-Con and other conventions where he talks about voice acting in general.
 He also created a website called IWantToBeAVoiceActor.com, where he answers frequently-asked questions about voice acting and gives advice.
 The site has been cited by fellow voice actors Steven Blum and Rob Paulsen as a valuable resource for getting into voice acting.

 Filmography

 Personal life

-Baker met his wife when they were doing children's theatre at the Colorado Springs Fine Arts Center.
+Baker met his wife Michelle Brown when they were doing children's theatre at the Colorado Springs Fine Arts Center.
 They married in 1990, and have two daughters.
 They live in Los Angeles.

 Outside of voice acting, Baker enjoys photography, mostly taking pictures of small flowers and insects.
 He is fluent in German.